-G.21 Conserve the bold chalk landforms, the simple uncluttered landscape pattern and the historic villages which provide a rural setting to the major river floodplains.
+G.21 The overall objective should be to conserve the bold chalk landforms, the simple uncluttered landscape pattern and the historic villages which provide a rural setting to the major river floodplains.

-Landscape Management Considerations
+Guidance for Landscape Management

-- Conserve the intact chalk valley sides and steep chalk cliffs, avoiding cuttings or quarrying operations that would threaten the landform. - The continued conversion of arable land to grassland would be a beneficial change, particularly on upper valley sides seek to extend and link chalk grassland habitats to create unified swathes of open grazed grassland which enhance the dramatic profile of the valley sides. - Ensure active management of chalk grassland, through selective scrub clearance and introduction of long term grazing. - Manage areas of deciduous valley side woodland to ensure a diverse species and age structure by thinning, coppicing, and replanting as necessary.
-This will minimise risk of damage as a result of increased storms and high winds. - Consider new woodland planting, particularly on lower slopes.
-Avoid harsh woodland edges which are visually intrusive on the valley sides, and ensure appropriate on-going management. - Consider effects on panoramic views from the valley sides and crests when considering woodland planting or felling.

-- Conserve the rural character of the road network, avoiding road 'improvements' that would change the character of the winding lanes. - Conserve the tranquil, rural character of the landscape, and its function as a rural setting and containment to the major river floodplains.
+- A. Conserve the intact chalk valley sides and steep chalk cliffs, avoiding prominent cuttings or quarrying operations that would interrupt the natural shape of the land. - B. The continued conversion of arable land to grassland would be a beneficial change, particularly on upper valley sides seek to extend and link chalk grassland habitats to create unified swathes of open grazed grassland which enhance the dramatic profile of the valley sides. - C. Ensure active management of areas of chalk grassland, through selective scrub clearance and introduction of long-term grazing in those areas (avoiding over-grazing).
+Monitor effects of climate change on calcareous grassland and increase grassland/ habitat diversity to increase resilience to climate change. - D. Manage areas of deciduous valley side woodland to ensure a diverse species and age structure by thinning, coppicing, and replanting as necessary.
+This will minimise risk of damage as a result of increased storms and high winds.
+Monitor impacts of climate change on the woodlands. - E. Monitor and control the spread of non-native invasive species such as Cotoneasters Cotoneasters spp. on the chalk grassland or Rhododendrons Rhododendron ponticum in the hanger woodlands (refer to the SDNP INNS Strategy) and monitor occurrence and abundance of new pests and diseases. - F. Plan for the succession of veteran trees in parklands. - G. Use green cover crops, no/low-tillage or contour ploughing and vegetated buffer strips around fields in arable areas and avoid over grazing grassland areas to minimise soil erosion.
+Minimise use of pesticides. - H. Consider effects on panoramic views from the valley sides and crests when considering woodland planting or felling. - Conserve the rural character of the road network, avoiding road 'improvements' that would change the character of the winding lanes. - J. Conserve the tranquil, rural character of the landscape, and its function as a rural setting and containment to the major river floodplains. - K. Raise awareness of risks of fire, especially in vulnerable areas and encourage responsible behaviour to minimise risks.